ReversedK/wp-upgrademe/README.md

+## CREDITS
+This is a fork of Anton Andriyevskyy's plugin (https://github.com/meglio/wp-upgrademe).
+The original plugin has been coded 5 years ago and would not work with more recent versions of Wordpress.
+I just modified a few lines to adapt the code to WP4.0+.

+The following notice is an unedited reproduction of Anton's original instructions :

 ## What it does

 **upgrademe** allows any WordPress plugin to register its own url for querying about newly available versions